 This garden city takes pride in being a center of higher education.
 It’s greener and less dusty than Karachi, but security is still a concern.
 For a fun night out, friends led the way to the Food Street, a relic of times before the 1947 partition of Pakistan and India.
 The crumbling colonial-era buildings have been turned into food stalls serving local specialties, including every part of the animal.
 Pakistanis love meat and being a vegetarian here can be a challenge.
 Again, it helps to have friends looking out for you.
 My host made sure we were served the freshest food and not something that had been sitting around for a while.

 My visit coincided with a planned political demonstration near the hotel where I was planning to stay, so I was moved to an extraordinary Heritage Hotel called The Moor.
-This place is so secure that you must be pre-cleared in order to stay here.
+This place is so secure that you must be pre-cleared in order to stay here, but it’s so elegant you won’t believe the value prices.
 The room service, delivered by a friendly butler, was fine for breakfast and a light dinner, and I was able to walk to a nearby restaurant with a colleague.

 Lahore has a number of historic attractions that I couldn’t fit in on this business trip and coming back to see the India border ceremony is definitely on my list for the future.
 (Update: the border crossing has also been a terrorist target.
 Use caution when visiting.)